smycynek/webgl-template/README.md

 ## TODO
 1. Phong shading and lighting
 2. Colors, textures, and error handling
-3. Ability to upload other file types besides .obj and auto-set a reasonable scale.
+3. Ability to upload other file types besides .obj
 4. Anything else that will be useful as a starter template.